abalarin/Flask-on-Linode/README.md

 - Ubuntu 19.04
 - Nanode, 1GB RAM, 1CPU Linode

+## Table of Contents
+- Flask-on-Linode
+- Table of Contents
+- Before You Begin
+- Get your App on your Linode
+- Installing Python and pip
+- Configuring your environment variables
+- Configure NGINX
+- Install Python and Packages
+- Run your Application
+- Configure Supervisor

 ## Before You Begin
 You'l want to make sure you have already built out a Flask Application that you are ready to deploy to a production environment.
 If you haven't already created your app or its still under constructions you can use this [basic blog App](https://github.com/abalarin/Flask-on-Linode)